 A great coach bundles up inspiration to pave the possibility of a bright future.

 Finally, a great coach is forward-thinking.
 They focus on the future, not fixing the past.
-A coach is not a therapist that spends time diving into the past to determine how the past is impacting the client today.
+A coach is not a therapist.
 A great coach focuses on how to move forward, how to live and learn, how to make each day count, how to change one step at a time, how to write your own future despite the past.

 The information contained in or made available through our sites (including but not limited to information contained in blogs, articles, pages, videos, comments, on coaching calls, events, seminars or in emails) cannot replace or substitute for the services of trained professionals in any field, including, but not limited to, financial, psychological, medical, health or legal matters.
 Information on our site or provided by our coaches is not intended to diagnose or treat disease/illness and we do not prescribe medication.
 Visitors to this site as well as clients of IAWP Wellness Coaches should not construe this information as personal health or medical advice and should always consult your doctor or medical professional regarding your specific health concerns.
 Read more on our Terms here.